lndgalante/reads/readme.markdown

 # Reads

-> :books: A list of physical books I own and would like to have
+> :books: A list of tech books I own and would like to have

 ## Ratings